strusoft/femdesign-api/README.md

 ## Contributing

 ## Versioning
+Future versioning will be using the following structure: major.minor.patch.

 ## Authors
 The FEM-Design API repository is developed and maintained by StruSoft.
 The main developers are:
 * [Andreas Oscarsson](https://github.com/andosca)

 ## Disclaimer
+In addition to the disclaimer under the license ([LICENSE.md](LICENSE)) - All files and related documentation is for illustrative and educational purposes and may not interact with FEM-Design in a reliable way depending on your version, installation and content of the files.
+Furthermore, Strusoft won´t guarantee full support of the package.

 ## License
 [LICENSE.md](LICENSE)